 Certainly, the results [of Vatican II] seem cruelly opposed to the expectations of everyone, beginning with those of Pope John XXIII and then of Paul VI: expected was a new Catholic unity and instead we have been exposed to dissension which — to use the words of Paul VI — seems to have gone from self-criticism to self-destruction.
 Expected was a new enthusiasm, and many wound up discouraged and bored.
 Expected was a great step forward, and instead we find ourselves faced with a progressive process of decadence which has developed for the most part precisely under the sign of a calling back to the Council, and has therefore contributed to discrediting for many.
 The net result therefore seems negative … it is incontrovertible that this period has definitely been unfavorable for the Catholic Church.”

 Why has Vatican II been a failure?
 Because, as I have written elsewhere, the disease was misdiagnosed by the dominant party at Vatican II, who refused to listen to the cries of wiser men warning about the sickness of Original Sin and the infectious disease of heresy.
+Von Hildebrand personally met with Paul VI and begged him to issue the anathema against heresies, and Ottaviani and Lefebvre did the same.
 Thank God that after just a few generations, this false “medicine of mercy” is not convincing the youth anymore, who are increasingly turning to the traditional Faith and liturgy, as Benedict’s letter accompanying Summorum Pontificum observed.
 But still, the older generation with episcopal power holds onto the false “medicine of mercy” hoping for the springtime that never came.
 How bad will the infection get before they realize the true disease and the true remedy?

 Here we are discussing Modernism in the broad sense, as a general revolution against all prior customs, laws, and tradition.
 Thus it would also include feminism, communism and liberalism (with certain qualification) together with the strict doctrinal movement about which St. Pius X used the term.